cmu-odml/cmu-odml.github.io/labs/05_carbon.md

 Do some research to investigate the embodied carbon emissions for both hardware platforms you chose, and report your findings.
 You don't need to incorporate these numbers into your inference-level estimate of emissions, you can just report the overall estimated emissions required to produce and recycle the hardware.
 Cite your sources.

 #### 2. Use WattTime to get a more precise estimate of carbon emissions [2 points]
+The [WattTime API](https://www.watttime.org/api-documentation/#introduction) provides more fine-grained information on carbon intensity for a given location (e.g. latitude/longitude) and time.
+Use calls to this API to get a better estimate of carbon intensity based on the time and location where your experiments were run, and add a column to the table.
+Try varying the time and location.
+Do the emissions change?
+Hypothesize why or why not, based on the times and locations you tried.

 Grading and submission (10 points + 3 extra credit)